Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 Girl standing next to St George Island State Park sign

-The park has a few trails to hike through the dunes and pines.
-Visitors can bike the main paved road through the park as well.
-The main park road connects to the St. George Island bike path that goes along most of the island.
+The park has a few trails for hiking through the dunes and pines.
+Visitors can also bike the main paved road through the park, which connects to the St. George Island bike path that goes along most of the island.

-There are also signs at the campground saying to watch for alligators – though we didn’t see an alligator anywhere during our stay.
+There are also signs at the campground warning people to watch for alligators, though we didn’t see one during our stay.

 Camping at St George Island State Park in Florida

-The campground inside the state park is excellent.
+The campground inside the state park is stellar.
 Most campsites are within the trees.
 Sites include water and electric hookups.
 There are also two bathhouses.

-Be sure to bring your bike because you can bike or walk right to the beach from your campsite.
-We thought this was the best part of camping here!
+Be sure to bring your bike.
+You can bike or walk right to the beach from your campsite.
+We thought this was the best part of camping here.

 If you’re spending the night, you can access the beaches to stargaze and watch the night sky.
 You also get first dibs on the beach before the park opens to the public.